Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.05 Displaying Owned NFTs Using the React Router/README.md

 ```

 Now, after minting a new NFT, navigating to 'My NFTs' forces a refresh and displays the newly minted NFT in the gallery as expected.

+## Conclusion

+All NFTs owned by the user are now displayed in the gallery, and the system dynamically updates after minting new tokens.
+The next step in the project will involve setting up NFTs for sale and listing them on the Discover page.

+## Key Takeaways

+- Implemented navigation between NFT minting, discovery, and collection using React Router.
+- Set up backend data structures in Motoko to track NFT ownership and minting.
+- Developed functions to fetch and display all NFTs owned by a user in the frontend gallery.
+- Ensured dynamic updates and proper rendering of NFT collections after minting new tokens.